 A recent review of Promising Young Woman sparked some controversy.
 The critic questioned Carey Mulligan’s casting in the lead role.
-Although he didn’t say it outright, the implication, at least to Mulligan, was that she wasn’t sexy enough for the role.
+Although he didn’t say it outright, the implication, at least to Mulligan, was that she wasn’t sexy enough for the role (she would end up getting nominated for the 2021 Golden Globes, although she wasn’t one of the winners).
 The fact that a critic would feel comfortable saying this in a review is perhaps the most glowing recommendation the movie could possibly receive.

 She Had So Much Potential: A Promising Young Woman‘s College Years

 Because that’s one of lead character Cassie’s points.
 It’s not about looks.
 That doesn’t matter.
 And to some people, nothing about a woman matters, at least not in her defense.
 That’s a hard lesson that Cassie learned a long time ago–what must seem like a lifetime ago.
 Back then, she and childhood best friend Nina were classmates in med school.
 Nina was the titular promising young woman.
 She was at the top of their class, after all.

 But when Nina was drugged and raped, that didn’t matter.
 The school and their peers dismissed her in favor of the young men who participated in the attack.
 However, raping her in front of an audience wasn’t enough.
 They also tarnished her reputation.
 What did she expect, getting so drunk?

 In the aftermath of all this, Nina withdrew from school.
 Cassie dropped out as well to look after her.
 Sadly, though, the traumatic experience left too deep a wound.
 We learn that Nina died by suicide.